Pemba is renowned for it's unspoilt coral reefs but also for its vertical coral cliffs, which plummet to depths of more than 800 metres.

 The waters of the Indian Ocean are among the richest and most exciting in the world.
 The ocean around Fundu Lagoon on Pemba Island and in the Pemba Channel is renowned in both Scuba Diving and Fishing circles as one of the world's best.

 The warm Indian Ocean waters surrounding Pemba Island are home to thousands of species of tropical fish and exotic marine life.
-The shallows around the numerous islands of Pemba offer stunning snorkelling in aquamarine waters, lush coral gardens which stretch far ahead and then suddenly plunge into the dark blue depths of Pemba's incredible drop offs.
+The shallows around the numerous islands of Pemba offer stunning snorkelling in aquamarine waters, lush coral gardens which stretch far ahead and then suddenly plunge into the dark blue depths of Pemba's incredible drop-offs.
 Not only is Pemba renowned for its pristine and unspoilt coral reefs but also for its vertical coral cliffs which plummet to depths of more than 800 metres.
 Underwater visibility often reaches 40 metres or more.
-Looking over the precipice of some of outer walls can be a mind blowing experience!
+Looking over the precipice of some of the outer walls can be a mind-blowing experience!
 Watch out for the Vertigo!

-In these deeper waters the large Napoleon Wrasse swims side by side with big pelagic game fish - tuna, jacks, wahoo, big shoals of barracuda...Manta and eagle rays frequent the area as do many species of shark.
+In these deeper waters, the large Napoleon Wrasse swims side by side with big pelagic game fish - tuna, jacks, wahoo, big shoals of barracuda...Manta and eagle rays frequent the area as do many species of shark.
 Giant groupers can reach lengths of 2 metres.
-Hawskbill and green turtles swim, rest and eat on these reefs.
+Hawksbill and green turtles swim, rest and eat on these reefs.
 Curious garden eels peer out of their hides in sandy ravines.
-Playing in the shallower depths are numerous smaller reef fish, crustaceans, brightly coloured star fish and molluscs all at home in the vibrant surrounds of the beautiful corals and sponges
+Playing in the shallower depths are numerous smaller reef fish, crustaceans, brightly coloured starfish and molluscs all at home in the vibrant surrounds of the beautiful corals and sponges

 Most dives are carried out as drift dives as there is almost always a current present.
 We always conduct our dives as a group with a dive guide who carries a surface marker buoy.
 Sea conditions can be variable and change quickly and our boat captains must always be able to spot our dive groups quickly and easily.